Codecademy/docs/content/dart/concepts/data-types/data-types.md

   - 'paths/computer-science'
 ---

-In Dart, **data types** are stored in variables, just like in other languages like [C](https://www.codecademy.com/resources/docs/c/variables), [Python](https://www.codecademy.com/resources/docs/python/variables) or [Java](https://www.codecademy.com/resources/docs/java/variables).
-And since [Dart](https://www.codecademy.com/resources/docs/dart) is a type-safe language, to guarantee that a variable's value always matches the variable's static type, it combines runtime and static type checking.
+In Dart, **data types** are stored in variables, just like in other languages like [`C`](https://www.codecademy.com/resources/docs/c/variables), [`Python`](https://www.codecademy.com/resources/docs/python/variables) or [`Java`](https://www.codecademy.com/resources/docs/java/variables), and since [`Dart`](https://www.codecademy.com/resources/docs/dart) is a type-safe language, to guarantee that a variable's value always matches the variable's static type, it combines runtime and static type checking.
 Meaning that trying to store a string in an integer variable would not work.

 ## What is Static Typing?